 My research is disseminated through both art and text.
 My art-based research includes many aspects of the arts, for example, poetry, sound, VR, video, and photography.
 Art is used to collect data, and to interpret and present the findings.
 Together, the works investigate and communicate the ideas of my research.

-a series of ongoing photography and code-poetry works written between Summer 2021 and Winter 2023.
+a series of ongoing photography and code-poetry works written between Summer 2021 and Summer 2023.
 It considers the imagined sentience of artificial intelligence, and speculates on the consequences of its self-awareness, within the context of hypervolition.
 The entire collection of poems and photographs will be released in 2023.

 an experimental audio portrait exploring the ideas of perception and art – how we perceive art, the importance of art, how we interact with art, and its influence.
 The experimental work is inspired by the written works several theorists — George Lamming, Neil deGrasse Tyson, John Berger, and Tina Campt.